 Portland, OR.
-For many families, the current pandemic has made trick-or-treating impossible, but that doesn’t mean they can’t get in the Halloween spirit.
+For many families, the current pandemic has made trick-or-treating impossible, but that doesn’t mean they can’t get in the Halloween spirit like the ring-tailed lemur pictured above.
 During the Oregon Zoo‘s annual Howloween festivities, kids can show off their costumes and learn about wildlife in a fun and safe setting.
 The event takes place on Oct.
 24th–25th and Oct.
 29th–Nov.
 1st.
 Reserved tickets are required.

 “Like everything else, Halloween will look a little different this time around, but we’re still going to have a good time,” zoo events manager Nikki Simmons said.
 “We’ve got fun things planned for both kids and animals.”

 A red panda plays with a pumpkin on Howloween.

 A scavenger hunt around the zoo teaches kids about wildlife and throughout the day, guests can watch as animals enjoy holiday-themed treats like jack-o’-lanterns stuffed with snacks.
 Activities are free with zoo admission and treat bags are available for an additional fee of $3 per participant.
 In keeping with the zoo’s mission, Howloween aims to be educational as well as fun, and all the treats come from companies that are committed to using deforestation-free palm oil.
 Learn more about palm oil and how consumer choices impact animals around the world.

 A river otter and a pumpkin.

 To help ensure a safe experience for all, the following measures will be in place during this year’s Howloween: